Letting Children Attend the Birth of a Sibling

-Letting children share the birth experience is a wonderful way to begin family bonding.
-A valuable resource for further reading is: Children at Birth, by Margie and Jay Hathaway, Academy Publications, Box 5224, Sherman Oaks, CA, 91413; also available on video.
+Letting children attend the birth of a sibling is a wonderful way to begin family bonding.
 Here are 8 factors to consider:

 In our experience, children over three can understand the emotions of labor and respect the dignity of birth.
 For some children under three the intensity of birth may be more than they can understand or cope with.
 Younger children do fine at home birth because they are in their familiar environment and can more freely come and go.

-4. Provide familiar caregivers for your children (other than your partner) so that each child is someone else’s only responsibility.
+Provide familiar caregivers for your children (other than your partner) so that each child is someone else’s only responsibility.

-5. Tell your children ahead of time what the birthing room rules will be, and what behavior you expect of them.
+Tell your children ahead of time what the birthing room rules will be, and what behavior you expect of them.
 Impress upon them how you want them there, but also how you need them to behave so that “mommy can do her hard work to push our baby out.”

-6. You’ll need a plan for where your child will be cared for throughout labor, which could be quite a long time by three-year-old standards.
+You’ll need a plan for where your child will be cared for throughout labor, which could be quite a long time by three-year-old standards.
 One way to solve this dilemma is to stay home for most of your labor.
 Once things are moving along you go ahead to the hospital.
 Then have your child and the child’s caregiver come after you’ve been assessed and are settled.

-8. Prepare your children for being bored during periods in labor when nothing seems to be happening.
+Prepare your children for being bored during periods in labor when nothing seems to be happening.
 You may want to bring them in only toward the end of labor.